 5 Ways Sleep Apnea Affects Your Health

-Sleep apnea is a serious condition that may be associated with obesity, diabetes, heart disease, and even hearing loss.
+Not being able to sleep due to this sleep disorder is serious and may be associated with obesity, diabetes, heart disease, and even hearing loss.
 If you catch it early, you could be saving yourself from a host of medical issues later on.
 Here are 5 reasons to take action now if you’re suffering from sleep apnea.

 1. Sleep Apnea Leads to Hearing Loss

 A recent study suggests there could be a link between sleep apnea and hearing loss.
 Most of the participants were not under treatment for sleep apnea, so make sure you’re on top of a plan to control it.
 If your ears could talk, they might just thank you.